htrant/aws-serverless-soundcloud/README.md

 # aws-serverless
-Get the list of Soundcloud tracks from an author by provide the author's page url.
-The service is powerd by [Serverless framework]() and Amazon Web Services as provider.
+Get the list of Soundcloud tracks from an artist by provide the artist's page url.
+The service is powerd by [Serverless framework]() and Amazon Web Services as provider, and written in node.js v4.3.

 ## Sample usage